Indian Economic Service

 Candidates are expected to stay updated with what’s going around, reading prominent newspapers daily will help in stage II (interview) of the IES.
 Committee would be happy with your up-to-date knowledge.
 Solving previous year question (PYQs) papers should make the candidate well versed with the exam pattern, and the requirements of IES.

 - Candidates are required to fill the application form for the Indian Economic Service which is available from the official website of the Union Public Service Commission.

 - Check the instructions before you fill the application form.

-- Once you are through with filling of the personal and other details, scan the recent photograph as well as signature.
+- Once you are through with filling out the personal and other details, scan the recent photograph as well as signature.

-- Don’t forget to pay the application fee in any branch of SBI.
+- Don’t forget to pay the application fee.

 - Most importantly, take a print out of the application form and challan also for further reference.

-- While filling the application form online, the candidate will automatically get the registration number and while filling the challan number and registration number, press enters to end the process.
+- While filling the application form online, the candidate will automatically get the registration number and after filling the challan number and the registration number, press enter to end the process.

-- The cost of the application fee will be Rs 200/- for General/OBC candidates.
+- The cost of the Indian Economics Service application fee will be Rs 200/- for General/OBC candidates.

 - SC/ST/PH /female candidates are exempted from paying the application fee.